bobf34/GlobalWarming/README.md

 The first model is a hybrid model predicting global temperatures using using sunspots and CO2 concentrations.
 ![Plot](./TempPrediction.png)

 The second model predicts global temperatures from solar magnetic fields.
+Note: This model as not yet been validated.
 ![Plot](./SolarMagneticPrediction.png)

 ### Brief Model Description